propublica/sunlight-congress/source/legislators.md

 Filter by any [fields below](#fields) that have a star next to them.
 All [standard operators](index.html#operators) apply.

+By default, all requests will return *currently serving members*, but you can override this by supplying `in_office=false`.

 **Searching by a string**

 ```text